Delivery Driver Job Interview Questions

 - If your delivery required a signature, and the recipient was not available at the time of delivery, how would you handle the situation?

 Many questions you will be asked will be common interview questions you might be asked at any job, including questions about your employment history, your skill sets, and your strengths and weaknesses.

 Finally, you will likely receive questions about the specific company.
+So, be sure to do research about the company before the interview.
 They might ask you why you want to work for the company, or which of their products you prefer.